- Health Club Retail Format is Amazon Proof (click here for more information).

 - Cap Rate Spreads for STNL Investments in this Sector are 100 to 200 BPS Over Other STNL’s:

 In comparison to many of the other single-tenants including department stores or grocers, investors can achieve significantly higher returns with a Health Club while many times achieving equal or strong credit behind the lease.
 Rental escalations of 10% over 5 years are standard with long lease terms and options.
 These yields allow for greater leverage, which improves the cash on cash returns.
 The ability to secure fixed long-term loans at currents market levels makes these investments highly attractive.
-With consolidation in the industry and large corporate owners the risks related to these STNL investments is low and the sector is experiencing increased attention and activity.

 - Not just Specialty-Use Anymore: